 AUTHORITY: SCR-PD 225 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.5AND 8.4(d)
+RULES OF PROFESSIONAL CONDUCT 1.5 AND 8.4(d)

 - Be aware that "ordinary services" is broadly defined by Court Rule to include marshalling of assets, collection of income, payment of bills and support costs, supervision and oversight of investments and the preparation of inventories and accounts.
-A Guardian of a Minor need not petition for the payment of the annual commission.
-The commission need only be listed in the annual accounting as a proposed disbursement but can be paid only upon approval of the account. - Be aware that extraordinary services, such as those rendered in connection with the purchase of a home or vehicle, are compensable only by petition. - Be aware that legal services are compensable for services such as the preparation of pleadings and representation at a Court hearing.
+A guardian need not petition for the payment of the annual commission.
+The commission need only be listed in the annual accounting as a proposed disbursement and can be paid only upon approval of the account. - Be aware that extraordinary services, such as those rendered in connection with the purchase of a home or vehicle, are compensable only by petition. - Be aware that legal services are compensable for services such as the preparation of pleadings and representation at a court hearing.
 If a practitioner renders ordinary services, such as the preparation of an account, that practitioner may be compensated only by assignment of the guardian's commission.
 Attorneys' fees are generally requested by a petition filed with the annual account.
-However, a petition for fees rendered in connection with the appointment of a Guardian of a Minor may be filed at any time.
-See SCR PD 225(e).

-Be aware that when a minor turns 18 and the guardianship terminates, a "turnover commission" not exceeding 5 percent of the net assets to be turned over may be included as a proposed disbursement in the fina I account of the Guardian of a Minor.
+However, a petition for fees rendered in connection with the appointment of a guardian may be filed at any time.
+See SCR PD 225(e). - Be aware that when a minor turns 18 and the guardianship terminates, a "turnover commission" not exceeding 5% of the net assets to be turned over may be included as a proposed disbursement in the final account of the guardian.
 In many cases the turnover commission constitutes the bulk of the compensation the guardian will receive, particularly when expenditures over the years have been modest.
-In most instances, it is not necessary to file a petition or statement of services in support of a request for a turnover commission.
-However, if a guardianship terminates within three years of the guardian's appointment, and the net assets exceed \$100,000 in value, an itemized statement of services must be filed.
+In most instances it is not necessary to file a petition or statement of services in support of a request for a turnover commission.
+However, if a guardianship terminates within three years of the guardian's appointment, and the net assets exceed \$100,000 in value, an itemized statement of services generally must be filed.

-STANDARD 9.9 The Guardian of a Minor shall file a final account when the minor reaches the age of majority, and upon approval of that account, the Guardian of a Minor shall promptly distribute the assets of the estate to the former ward.
+The Guardian of the minor shall file a final account when the minor reaches the age of majority, and upon approval of that account, the Guardian shall promptly distribute the assets of the estate to the former ward.

+AUTHORITY: SCR-PD 204(A)(5)

-AUTHORITY: SCR-PD 204(a)(5) APPLICABLE ETHICAL RULES: D.C.
+APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.3 AND 1.15